River Trent: Migration of course in historic times

 Unusually for an English river, the channel altered significantly during historic times, and has been described as being similar to the Mississippi in this respect, especially in its middle reaches, where there are numerous old meanders and cut-off loops.
-An abandoned channel at Repton is described on an old map as 'Old Trent Water', records show that this was once the main navigable route, with the river having switched to a more northerly course in the 18th century.
+An abandoned channel at Repton is described on an old map as 'Old Trent Water'; records show that this was once the main navigable route, with the river having switched to a more northerly course in the 18th century.
 Farther downstream at Hemington, archaeologists have found the remains of a medieval bridge across another abandoned channel.
-Researchers using aerial photographs and historical maps have identified many of these palaeochannel features, a well-documented example being the meander cutoff at Sawley.
+Researchers using aerial photographs and historical maps have identified many of these palaeochannel features; a well-documented example is the meander cutoff at Sawley.
 The river's propensity to change course is referred to in Shakespeare's play Henry IV, Part 1: